How to Set Freelance Editing Rates

 Having a proofreading or editing qualification may mean you can charge more for your services.
 It shows that your skills are up to date and that you’re motivated to grow and develop as a professional.

 Our proofreading and editing courses are CPD accredited and will teach you everything you need to know to begin or develop a career in the field.
-Give a free trial a go today to find out more!
+Give some free lessons a go today to find out more!

 Start your journey